-Barker College believes that all students deserve to enjoy an enriched curriculum experience.
+Barker College believe that all students deserve to enjoy an enriched curriculum experience.
 Therefore, academic enrichment programs are available to all students regardless of academic ability.
 Programs are designed to enrich and enliven the curriculum and to support academic development.
 Barker students are fortunate to have access to a broad range of enrichment programs, many which are delivered through the normal process of teaching and learning.
 These programs are built into departmental programs of study and are accessed through classroom teaching and learning.

-• To acknowledge that students of high intellectual ability have different learning needs
+- To acknowledge that students of high intellectual ability have different learning needs.

-• To identify and support students with high intellectual ability
+- To identify and support students with high intellectual ability.

 The program of academic extension is based on the work of Francois Gagne and his Differentiated Model of Giftedness and Talent.
 Gagne's model recognises the features giftedness (Natural Abilities) and the dynamic process of translating these gifts into systematically developed skills (talents).

-Identification of intellectually able students
+Identification of Gifted and Talented students

 In Years 7-10, most mandatory subjects are organised in ability groups, with students identified as being of high intellectual ability placed in extension classes.
 Extension classes will follow similar programs of study but are characterised by:

-• Opportunities for open-ended inquiry and problem solving
+- Opportunities for open-ended inquiry and problem solving.

-• Increased academic challenge
+- Increased academic challenge.

-• Greater academic complexity and abstraction
+- Greater academic complexity and abstraction.